open-policy-agent/gatekeeper/README.md

 ### Running on private GKE Cluster nodes

 By default, firewall rules restrict the cluster master communication to nodes only on ports 443 (HTTPS) and 10250 (kubelet).
-Although Gatekeeper exposes its service on port 443, GKE by default enables `--enable-aggregator-routing` option, which makes the master to bypass the service and communicate straigt to the POD on port 8443.
+Although Gatekeeper exposes its service on port 443, GKE by default enables `--enable-aggregator-routing` option, which makes the master to bypass the service and communicate straight to the POD on port 8443.

 Two ways of working around this: